Names of Angels in the Bible

 - Ministering spirits

 The Apocrypha is a collection of ancient writings that resemble biblical narratives but have been rejected by early church fathers as uninspired.

 During the Reformation at the Council of Trent, the Catholic Church adopted the Apocrypha in their Bible to support some of their traditions that were disputed by the reformers.

-The Book of Tobit is one such book that gives an account of an angel named Raphael.
+The Book of Tobit is one such book that accounts for an angel named Raphael.
 The narrative explains the story of Tobit and his son Tobias.
 The angel Raphael assists Tobias in finding a wife and reuniting with his parents.

-The Book of Enoch focuses on fallen angels who mate with female humans to create a race of Nephilim who are giant and ravage the earth and threaten humanity.
+The Book of Enoch focuses on fallen angels who mate with female humans to create a race of Nephilim who are giants and ravage the earth and threaten humanity.

 The character of the angel Amenadiel from the television series Lucifer comes from the Book of Enoch.
 In the writings, Amenadiel is a rebel who falls from heaven as a result.

-Accounts of angels from the apocryphal writings should be rejected as they are not inspired truth but instead fictional narrative.
+Accounts of angels from the apocryphal writings should be rejected as they are not inspired truth, but instead fictional narratives.

 Guardian Angel Names